 Any individual with immediate support needs can qualify for short-term support through a provider organization.
 When such a need is identified through the application process, every effort is made to quickly connect the individual with transitional support services.
 Transitional support services are meant to deal with immediate concerns, and the individual does not lose their place on the waitlist for Intensive Case Management (ICM) or Assertive Community Treatment (ACT).

-- The Director will inform the applicant of that decision by phone, fax or in writing.
+The Executive Director will inform the applicant of that decision by phone, fax or in writing.